chatwoot/docs/docs/handbook/how-we-work/communication.md

 - Asking questions in public channels instead of DMs.
 If another person is having a similar problem, then we don't need to repeat it.
 - Instead of jumping on a call, write the content down on Github/Notion. (e.g.: All product-related questions/thoughts can be added to the `contributing guide` or `product repository`.
 All internal process questions can be on the `public/private` handbook.)

-#### Etiquette on Mattermost
+#### Etiquette on Discord

-Being on Mattermost channels can be distracting.
+Being on Discord channels can be distracting.
 So here are some guidelines on how we can reduce distractions:

 - **@all** or **@here** mentions should be reserved for urgent or time-sensitive posts that require immediate attention by everyone in the channel. (e.g.: Requesting the team for QA server availability, Changing a meeting invite URL just before a meeting, or soliciting urgent help for a service disruption, where you're not sure who is immediately available)